HarryvL/fcES/README.md

 # fcES-workbench
-Finite element analysis of beams on elastic foundation and axi-symmetrically loaded cylindrical tanks and silos [FreeCAD](https://freecad.org)
+Finite element analysis of beams on elastic foundation and axi-symmetrically loaded cylindrical tanks and silos in [FreeCAD](https://freecad.org)

 ### Background
 fcES is based on an exact finite element for the bending of beams on elastic foundation as described in the documentation included in this repository.